Buildstarted/buildstarted.com/_posts/2010-08-18-mvc-htmlhelper-that-generates-a-menu-from-a-controller.md

 }
 </code></pre>

-<h2>Site Navigation</h2>
+##Site Navigation

-<p>For something like a Main navigation menu we might want to grab menu items from all sorts of controllers.
+For something like a Main navigation menu we might want to grab menu items from all sorts of controllers.
 This made the Query quite a bit more complicated but still produces the same results.
-The difference here is that I made a MainMenuItemAttribute to differentiate the two menu types.</p>
+The difference here is that I made a MainMenuItemAttribute to differentiate the two menu types.

 <pre><code>public static MvcHtmlString MainMenu(this HtmlHelper helper, object ulHtmlAttributes, object liHtmlAttributes, object activeHtmlAttributes) {
     System.Text.StringBuilder sb = new System.Text.StringBuilder();